tlk/scp-logger/README.md

 ## Limitations
-User accounts must have write-access to their individual log-files.
+User accounts must have write-access to their individual log-files(!).

 File names are not guaranteed to be logged.
 The source and/or destination folders are logged though.